Stem Cell Therapy for Autoimmune Diseases

 Stem Cell Therapy for Autoimmune Hepatitis

 For patients with autoimmune hepatitis, Innovations Stem Cell Center deploys SVF stem cells through IV along with injections.
 Damaged tissue attracts stem cells through growth factor chemical messages, and deployed stem cells to find the damaged or diseased tissue and begin repairs.
-Innovations Medical performs stem cell procedures for Autoimmune Hepatitis at both our Dallas and Fort Worth practice locations.
+Innovations Medical performs stem cell procedures for Autoimmune Hepatitis at our Dallas practice location.

 Patients begin seeing results in the first few weeks of treatment.
 Some patients may require additional deployment.